 During acupuncture therapy, the needles are inserted into points along meridian lines.
 These lines represent the body’s organs, and they are based on ancient Chinese medicine.
 Acupuncture is used to balance and restore the proper flow of energy throughout the body.
 During an acupuncture session, the needles are usually left in place for 15 to 30 minutes.
 It is most often used to treat internal ailments including digestive problems, insomnia, stress and chronic pain.

 Dry needle treatment is a relatively new treatment based on modern Western medicine.
 This treatment was developed in the 1980s.
 During treatment, needles are inserted into trigger points or tender bands of muscle located within larger muscles.
 When needles are inserted into these trigger points, the desired result is to release trigger points and to restore normal function.

 Acupuncture provides pain relief for muscles through the release of the “feel good” endorphins and by creating balance in the energy levels of the body.
 It also has anti-inflammatory effects on the muscular tissue.
 On the other hand, dry needling involves pain relief by the de-activation of the trigger points of the muscle cells.
 Thus, it eliminates the nociceptive focus of the muscle.
 It also promotes collagen and protein formulation of the local muscles.

 Which Therapy is Right for You?

-Often, the doctors at Charlotte Chiropractic and Rehab will utilize both therapies dependent upon the unique condition of each patient.
+Often, the doctors at Charlotte Chiropractic and Rehab in Ballantyne, NC will utilize both therapies dependent upon the unique condition of each patient.
 The only way to determine which therapy is right for you is to have our medical professionals perform a consultation and exam.
 We may recommend additional therapies to supplement medical acupuncture or dry needling which may include cold laser therapy, instrument assisted soft tissue manipulation, chiropractic adjustments or massage therapy.